 As a beginner in competitive programming, simple sort and string matching algorithms were foreign to me.
 Because of the gap in knowledge, I’d come up with irregular solutions to problems, only to be met with failure.
-But Vale inspired me to keep persevering.
+But Vale, my mentor in Kokocoder Club, inspired me to keep persevering.

-Whenever I felt puzzled by one of the coding problems, as my mentor in Kokocoder Club, he’d always tell me, “Just think of any solution and try it.
+Whenever I felt puzzled by one of the coding problems, he’d always tell me, “Just think of any solution and try it.
 You can always optimize it later.”